Malachov/mypythontools/README.md

 It's called mypythontools, but it's also made for you...

 Usually used from IDE.
-Used paths are inferred and things like sphinx rst docs generation, building application with pyinstaller or deploying to Pypi is matter of calling one function, or clicking one button (e.g. Vs code task).
+Used paths are inferred and things like sphinx rst docs generation, building application with pyinstaller or deploying to PyPi is matter of calling one function, or clicking one button (e.g. Vs code task).

 Many projects - one codebase.